phipi-a/Jam-TUgether/pcps-client/README.md

-# README
+# Jam TUgether
-This is the android client of "Jam TUgether"
+An android app that lets you make music with other people.

-## Executing
+## Installation
-* you need an android device that runs Android 5.0 (Lollipop) or higher
+Install app/release/app-release.apk on your android device.
-* if you don't have a physical device, download a virtual one: https://www.androidauthority.com/best-android-emulators-for-pc-655308/
+If you don't have a physical device, download a virtual one: https://www.androidauthority.com/best-android-emulators-for-pc-655308/

-* install and execute app/release/app-release.apk on your android device
+Jam TUgether requires at minimum Android 5.0 (Lollipop).